slime/slime/CONTRIBUTING.md

 are abstraction pioneered in SLIME.
 Channels are like separate mailboxes in the Lisp run-time, and it's slightly different from the regular `:emacs-rex` RPC calls in that they directly invoke a remote method but expect no reply.

+In `slynk-mrepl.lisp`, the `mrepl` class multiple inherits from `swank:channel` and `swank:listener`.
+The first takes care of channel-based communication and the second has the REPL-specific context.

-Switch to the `*sly-events*` buffer to see what's going on.
+See the section on the "RPC protocl" and switch to the `*sly-events*` buffer to see what's going on.

 ### Display-related code